Futuristic classroom with digital screens and laptops showcasing future trends in educational benchmarking for 21st-century skills development.dxc

 Read More

 School students using digital devices during classroom activity with Zamit Quotient (ZQ) logo, representing AI-based educational benchmarking for future readiness.
-Zamit Quotient
+Zamit Quotientdxc

 Zamit Quotient: A Benchmark for Schools